Betrothal of Jesus: Surprising New Perspective

 When she finds it, she calls her friends and neighbors together.
 She says, Rejoice with me; for I have found the piece which I had lost.
 (Luke 15:8-9)

-The gift of the Holy Ghost is the promised Mattan when we covenant with Jesus.
-If we ever lose it, we try very hard to regain it.
+Jesus’ betrothal to the church includes a mattan of the gift of the Holy Ghost.
+If we lose this gift, we will try very hard to regain it.

 Thou shalt not take the name of the Lord thy God in vain; for the Lord will not hold him guiltless that taketh his name in vain.
 (Ex 20:7)